You’ve heard the news. By 2050 Melbourne will have 8 million people and replaced Sydney as the largest city in Australia. That’s a fact, right?

 State and local government projections

-The Victorian Government updates its population projections annually.
+The Victorian Government updates its population projections annually (although the latest release dates back to 2016).
 Victoria in Future is the official state government forecast, and includes summaries for each Local Government Area (i.e. councils).
 By comparing the projections for various councils, there is a dramatic difference between outer suburban growth areas (e.g. Hume) and the established inner suburbs (e.g. Darebin).

 There are complications though, for Victorian Government demographers are fixated on land release announcements, whereby new towns are expected to rise from former farmland.
 Hume has several examples, including Kalkallo and Sunbury.
 Darebin has none.